 Here is a list of frequently asked questions surrounding a Weightlifting meet.
-Of course, if there is any question at all, please feel free to contact us.
+Of course, if there is any question at all, please feel free to contact our Event Staff.

 Where will the meet be held?